JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 This is necessary for situations where tool window buttons are active, during which the background is highlighted.
 To enhance contrast, the IntelliJ Platform dynamically alters the icon's content color to white.

-Hence, for the creation of light and dark mode variants, plugin authors must use to the following prescribed colors within their icons:
+Hence, for the creation of light and dark mode variants, plugin authors must use the following prescribed colors within their icons:

 | Theme | Color Code                                  |